Cirtoyt/Rainbow-Particles/README.md

 # Rainbow-Particles
-Replication the Scanner Sombre effect in Unity.
+Replication of the Scanner Sombre effect in Unity.